Indu Sundaresan: Career

-Her first novel The Twentieth Wife is about how a young widow named Mehrunissa, daughter of Persian refugees and wife of an Afghan commander, becomes Empress of the Mughal Empire under the name of Nur Jahan.
+Her first novel The Twentieth Wife is about how a young widow named Mehrunissa, daughter of Persian refugees and wife of an Afghan commander, becomes Empress of the Mughal Empire under the name of Nur Jahan after marrying jahangir.

 Her second novel The Feast of Roses is the sequel to The Twentieth Wife and focuses on Nur Jahan exerting authority granted by her husband Jahangir during the sixteen years of her marriage to the emperor.

 Shadow Princess is the third novel in the Taj trilogy set after the succession of Shahjahan (Prince Khurram) whose chief queen Mumtaz Mahal dies in childbirth and then their daughter, Jahanara takes centre stage in the politics of the court.

 She is also the author of The Splendor of Silence, historical fiction set in a fictional Indian princely state just before Indian independence in 1947.
-Her work has been translated into some 23 languages worldwide.
+Her work has been translated into some 23 languages worldwide..
+Her 2013 novel The Mountain of Light follows the journey of the 186-carat Koh-i-Noor diamond from the Punjab Empire to the British Crown, spanning the period from 1817 to the diamond's transfer to Queen Victoria following the British annexation of Punjab.
+The novel traces the gem through the hands of Shah Shuja of Afghanistan, Maharajah Ranjit Singh, and the young Maharajah Dalip Singh, and was published by Washington Square Press/Simon & Schuster.

 Her short fiction has appeared in The Vincent Brothers Review and on iVillage.com.